Frames from Omar Khadr's interrogation. via Flickr

 Canada famously violated Omar's rights by interrogating him for the US when they knew he had been subjected to three weeks of severe sleep deprivation torture and other "softening up" techniques prior to questioning.
 They also refused for eight years to give him even a pair of glasses to preserve the vision remaining in his one good eye or to provide him with education to help him to rehabilitate himself.
 After receiving no formal education past elementary school, he recently passed Ontario’s tenth grade high school equivalency exams, scoring higher than 90 percent in all subjects.

-Solitary confinement is widely recognised as torture, and many years of studies have shown the permanent mental damage that can result from keeping humans in boxes for years.
+Solitary confinement is widely recognized as torture, and many years of studies have shown the permanent mental damage that can result from keeping humans in boxes for years.
 Omar, however, appears relatively unharmed despite the conditions of his imprisonment.
-He can even find benefit in the deprivation of experience, education and companionship.
+He can even find benefit in the deprivation of experience, education, and companionship.
 In April he wrote to Aaf Post in the Netherlands, "Usually we don’t appreciate the small things.
 We take them for granted.
 Once you lose these things like opening your window in the morning and taking a breath of fresh air or seeing a bird chirping, you really appreciate these things.
 Even though I’m in prison there are still a lot of small beautiful things around us.
 Seeing the sun rise or set or to see the snow fall.

 "Being back in Canada is, as you said, a wonderful thing.
 As big or difficult as change may be, it's worth it.
 There are too many good things in this life (as hard as it might be) to worry or even care about the bad things.
 Things are what we make out of them.
 Prison can be a deprivation of freedom, or a time to enlighten ourselves.
 For me it is the latter."